 Auto Insurance policies are not all the same, and for good reason.
 You may be tempted to insure your company car under your personal Auto Insurance policy.
 Depending on your use, you may be able to do that, but you shouldn’t ignore Business Auto Insurance.
-Doing so can put you at a significant risk of loss when you file a claim.
-Besides, insurance companies might not allow you to cover your company car under a regular Auto policy.
+Doing so can put you at significant risk of loss when you file a claim.
+Besides, insurance companies might not allow you to cover your company car under a regular auto policy.

 Below are the different types of coverages available for business vehicles.